 No matter how you square it up, travel nursing is an industry with low profit margins relative to other industries.
 They’re in a league with grocery stores, convenience stores, and other retail outlets.
 In fact, even compared to staffing companies in other segments, travel nursing companies operate with relatively low profit margins.
 For example, Robert Half is one of the largest general staffing companies and it operates with gross profit margins between 36-42% and net profit margins between 3-7%.

 That said, Cross Country’s CEO made $600,000 in 2015 and American Mobile’s CEO made $1.49 million in 2015.
 While that might seem high, it’s on the moderate to low end for CEOs of similar sized companies.

 In any case, we hope this information helps travelers negotiate better contracts.
+You can get our free ebook on negotiating travel nursing pay packages by simply joining BluePipes!
 Remember, a 2% difference matters!
 On a 468 hour contract with a $65 bill rate, it’s $1.30 per hour which is $608.
 Over the course of a year, that can easily add up to $2,000.
 Moreover, we hope this information helps travelers identify whether or not they’re getting a bad deal when they’re able to find out the bill rate.

 Please, tell us about an experience you’ve had with this issue or let us know if you have any questions by posting in the comments section below.